 Withdraw: yes, on Hold: only by motion to the court for an attempt at reconciliation for instance.
 If your spouse filed an answer and counter-complaint, he/she, could proceed on that even if you withdraw.

 Depends, If it was dropped by something called a "nolle" which means he prosecutor agrees not to prosecute it remains on file and could be reinstated, usually for cause (like a repeat offense), for 13 months.
-After that, or if the case is "Dismissed" by the judge, the file will be destroyed and you...Read more »
+After that, or if the case is "Dismissed" by the judge, the file will...Read more »

 There is no rule, you can go away the very first time.
 Sometimes its mandatory as a crime with a gun (One year mandatory).
 There is an alternative to incarceration called accelerated Rehabilitation for someone who never committed a crime before.
 If approved by the judge, you get probation,...Read more »